Shipping Guide

 What's the cheapest way to ship sneakers?

 USPS Ground Advantage is typically the cheapest at $5-8 for a pair of sneakers in a box.
 If the sneakers are lightweight (under 12 oz without the box), a padded poly mailer with Ground Advantage can drop the cost even further to around $4-5.
+The bigger lever is where you buy the label: discounted rates up to 89% off retail keep you in that range even as the 2026 increases push retail prices up.

 How should I ship expensive or collectible sneakers?